MicrosoftDocs/well-architected/well-architected/reliability/self-preservation.md

 #### Application design guidance and patterns

 Avoid building monolithic applications in your application design.
 Use loosely coupled services or microservices that communicate with each other via well-defined standards to reduce the risk of extensive problems when malfunctions happen to a single component.
+Standardize the communication mechanisms and use those mechansims consistently throughout the workload design.
 Implement this practice to create a more manageable workload.
 The following design patterns help you organize your workload and define the communications between components in a way that best meets your business requirements.

 - [**Ambassador pattern**](/azure/architecture/patterns/ambassador): Separate your business logic from your networking code and resiliency logic.
 Create helper services that send network requests on behalf of a consumer service or application.
 You can use this pattern to implement retry mechanisms or circuit breaking.